Flavio Cipolla: 2008

 to establish himself as a top-100 doubles player.

 Cipolla got a chance to compete in a grand-slam tournament at the 2008 U.S. Open in the men's singles competition at Flushing Meadows.
 Despite losing in qualifying he, along with Rui Machado, were reinstated following the withdrawals of Mikhail Youzhny.
 Cipolla made the most of his opportunity and reached the third round.
 In the first round he beat Jan Hernych before defeating Yen-Hsun Lu of Chinese Taipei in the second round.
 In the third round he came up against world number 10 and tenth seed Stanislas Wawrinka of Switzerland.
 Cipolla took the match to 5 sets by taking a shock two set lead, however his Swiss opponent still had enough to come from behind and take the match, emerging victorious 5–7, 6–7, 6–4, 6–0, 6–4.

+2012

+In early 2012, Cipolla reached his first and only ATP semifinal in Casablanca, where he was defeated by Pablo Andujar.
+This lifted Cipolla to his highest career ranking of 70.

 Coaching

 In February 2023, Cipolla began coaching top 10 Women's Tennis Association (WTA) player Daria Kasatkina, replacing her longtime coach Carlos Martinez.
+He was also the coach of Gianluca Mager until August 2025.